 When struggling with addiction, a person often has a history of mental illness.
-In these circumstances, a dual diagnosis treatment facility is essential.
+In these circumstances, a dual-diagnosis treatment facility is essential.
 This is a facility that treats both addiction issues and mental health issues separately.
 A worthy facility should also offer evidence-based treatment, verified as effective by scientists.

 Dual Diagnosis Treatment at an Indianapolis Alcohol Rehab

 With dual diagnosis treatment, a person is helped with both addiction and mental illness.
-Both non-addictive medications, and various natural methods, can be used within treatment.
+Both non-addictive medications, and various natural methods, can be used within the treatment.
 Dual diagnosis treatment can be effective for people living with:

 - Bipolar disorder